echille/E.-Chille-Open-Lab-Notebook/_posts/2023-05-24-Mcapitata-16S-PCR-primer-validation.md

   --p-n-threads 20
 ```

+*Left off on the denoiseing step (code above).
+Last I checked 2AM 6/13/2023, it was still running on screen "qiime2".*

 The last step of decluttering our data is clustering our sequences into ASVs, or a single representative sequence for sequences with 97% similarity to each other.
 These ASVs will be stored as a *FeatureTable* along with the total count of their abundances in each sample.
 ```
 qiime metadata tabulate \